mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

-Characters who are part of the inter-dimensional agency must be Dimensionally Aware or qualified Dimensional Manipulators; or the Referee must be willing to allow dimensional travel via some other means (typically inter-dimensional gates, portals or multiverse- manipulation machines) as part of his campaign.
+Characters who are part of the inter-dimensional agency must be Dimensionally Aware or qualified Dimensional Manipulators; or the Referee must be willing to allow dimensional travel via some other means (typically inter-dimensional gates, portals or multiverse-manipulation machines) as part of his campaign.

 Enlistment: Dimensional Manipulation Talent 7+.
 –2 DM for every previous career.